ajaymahadeven/django-tailwind-react-webpack/LEARN.md

 To simplify the setup and make the process more intuitive for developers unfamiliar with npm commands, I added several custom Django commands:

-- **`python manage.py dev`**: Runs both the Webpack server (React) and Django server simultaneously.
+- **`python manage.py dev`**: Runs the Webpack server (React), and Tailwind Watch Mode simultaneously.
+- - **`python manage.py start`**: Runs only Taiwind watch mode (ideal for developing only template pages).
 - **`python manage.py prod`**: Builds the production-ready assets.
-- **`python manage.py install`**: Installs the required packages.
+- **`python manage.py install`**: Installs the required packages (npm).

 ### Disclaimer

-This repository is experimental, created to meet specific parameters and requirements.
+This repository is experimental, and created to meet specific parameters and requirements.
 While this solution is functional, I am open to feedback and suggestions for improvement.